openvinotoolkit/openvino/docs/notebooks/typo-detector-with-output.rst

 .. parsed-literal::

     [ WARNING ]  Please fix your imports.
 Module %s has been moved to %s.
 The old module will be deleted in version %s.
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/nncf/torch/dynamic_graph/wrappers.py:86: TracerWarning: torch.tensor results are registered as constants in the trace.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-717/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/nncf/torch/dynamic_graph/wrappers.py:86: TracerWarning: torch.tensor results are registered as constants in the trace.
 You can safely ignore this warning if you use this function to create tensors out of constant variables that would be the same every time you call this function.
-In any other case, this might cause the trace to be incorrect. op1 = operator(\*args, \*\*kwargs)
+In any other case, this might cause the trace to be incorrect. op1 = operator(*args, **kwargs)
     Compiling the model to AUTO ...

 Load the tokenizer
 ''''''''''''''''''

+`back to top ⬆️ <#Table-of-contents:>`__

 Text Preprocessing cleans the text-based input data so it can be fed into the model.
 Tokenization splits paragraphs and sentences into